jdjuan/angular-bootcamp/README.md

 ## 1. Description

 This training covers all the core concepts and **practical** knowledge required to build professional Angular applications.
-Among the topics included are: SPA, TypeScript, Architecture, Data Binding, Services, HTTP, RxJS, Routing, Modules, among others.
+Among the topics included are SPA, TypeScript, Architecture, Data Binding, Services, HTTP, RxJS, Routing, Modules, among others.

-After taking this training, the participants will understand how to use Angular effectively by building a real world example.
+After taking this training, the participants will understand how to use Angular effectively by building a real-world example.
 We will go through several hands-on exercises where you will grasp the main concepts of building a robust web application.

 ## 2. Prior Knowledge